 Rhode Island Foundation Occasional Speaker Series: Building a 21st Century Education System in Rhode Island

-A series of twelve forums hosted by the Rhode Island Foundation and co-sponsored by AISR organized to examine local and national best practices in a particular area and to discuss their implications for policy, practice and advocacy, including ways to promote progress and remove barriers in RI communities.
+A series of eight forums hosted by the Rhode Island Foundation and co-sponsored by AISR organized to examine local and national best practices in a particular area and to discuss their implications for policy, practice and advocacy, including ways to promote progress and remove barriers in RI communities.
 This Occasional Conversation series is designed to bring a national speaker in to seed a local discussion on a major issue facing public education in Rhode Island.

 Tuesday, April 29, 2014 - Eighth Forum